Michael-Brodsky/PG/src/utilities/readme.md

 The PIDController class is a control loop mechanism used in industrial automation applications to control devices according to a proportional-integral-derivative (PID) algorithm.

 ### PWMOutput.h
-The Pwm class provides a simple interface for managing pulse-width modulated (PWM) outputs and generating waveforms.
+The PwmOutput class provides a simple interface for managing pulse-width modulated (PWM) outputs and generating waveforms.

 ### SerialProtocols.h
 The SerialProtocols class manipulates and stores/retrieves communications settings in EEPROM.
 It allows programs to enable real-time editing, storage and retrieval of communications settings with single lines of code.